Markdown

 For the resulting HTML to actually appear in a box, when we turn your markdown into a finished book, we’ll have to combine it with a CSS stylesheet that includes formatting instructions for the box class.
 If you’re just editing in markdown, you don’t have to think about the stylesheets.
 Our default stylesheets include designs for box as well as several other classes.
 (Which we’ll list in a moment.)

-But if your book needs classes that aren’t already supported in the template, you’ll need to ask a CSS-savvy designer to write you some CSS rules for your new class, to add to the bottom of your theme’s master .scss files as custom CSS.
+But if your book needs classes that aren’t already supported in the template, you’ll need to ask a CSS-savvy designer to write you some CSS rules for your new class, to add to the bottom of your design’s master .scss files as custom CSS.

 Inventing classes